The Ancient History of Beads

 Broad Collar of Wah (faience), Egypt, ca. 1981–1975 BCE (Metropolitan Museum of Art)

-Although often beads were used in quantity in ancient jewelry, as the collars above demonstrate, unique and significant beads were made into jewelry in Egypt and across the ancient world.
-For example, a sweret bead from ancient Egypt is a long carnelian tubular bead that was placed at the throat of a mummy.
-Typically carved with the deceased’s cartouche to preserve their name in the afterlife, these beads were powerful amulets.
-In addition, engraved beads, rare and valuable stones such as the banded agate, or older heirloom beads from other cultures and eras were passed down and remade into prominent pieces.
+Although beads were often used in great quantity in ancient jewelry, individual beads could also hold particular significance.
+A sweret bead from ancient Egypt, for example, is a long tubular carnelian bead placed at the throat of a mummified person.
+Often engraved with the deceased’s cartouche to preserve their name in the afterlife, these beads functioned as powerful amulets.

 Sweret Bead on Gold Wire, Egypt, ca. 1479–1425 BCE (Metropolitan Museum of Art)